Spontaneous and Induced Mouse Tumor Models

 A type of tumor that occurs naturally without conscious artificial experimental treatment is called a spontaneous tumor and is generally caused by spontaneous mutations.
 Some inbred mouse strains show a tendency to develop spontaneous cancers with a high probability, resulting in a series of spontaneous cancer mouse models, such as breast cancer, leukemia, and liver cancer mouse models.
 The occurrence and development of tumors in spontaneous mouse cancer models are highly similar to those in humans.
 We can use it to study the relationship between genetic factors and tumorigenesis.
 Moreover, researchers have established many tumor cell lines (such as colon cancer cells, melanoma cells, hepatocellular carcinoma cells, lymphoma cells, etc) from spontaneous mouse tumors that can be cultured and passaged in vitro.
 These tumor cell lines not only provide tools for in vitro biological research on cancer cells but also can be transplanted into genetic backgrounds.
 A mouse model of transplanted tumors was established in other mice that were identical and would not undergo immune rejection.
 However, the occurrence of tumors is uneven, the cycle is long, and experiments are expensive.

-Methods for generation of spontaneous and induced mouse tumor models.
-(Onaciu, et al., 2020)Fig.1 Methods for generation of spontaneous and induced mouse tumor models.1
+A schematic diagram illustrating methods for generation of spontaneous and induced mouse tumor models.
+(Onaciu, 2020)Fig.1.
+Methods for generation of spontaneous and induced mouse tumor models.1,2

 Induced Mouse Tumor Models